 * I'm honored to be the winner of the 2018-2019 SCBWI-MI Novel Mentorship Competition.
 Yes, even published authors benefit from mentors to help improve our craft and navigate the business of publishing.
 My mentor is esteemed author Leslie Connor, and I'm excited to work with her as I revise my new novel.

-* Thanks to all of the high school students who read and voted for their favorite books in the 2017-2018 Great Lakes Great Books state-wide literature program.
+* Thanks to all of the high school students who read and voted for their favorite books in the 2017-2018 Great Lakes Great Books Award state-wide literature program sponsored by the Michigan Reading Association.
 The Art of Holding On and Letting Go was chosen as one of the two Honor Books, along with Kathleen Glasgow's Girl in Pieces.
 The winner was The Serpent King by Jeff Zentner.
-Go here, to see all of the winners and honor books in each grade category, and the 2018-2019 nominees.
+Go here, to see all of the winners and honor books in each grade category.

 * I'm honored to have a story in the Top Secret Unfinished YA StoryBox Project founded by Kevin Cordi.
 The stories have been traveling to schools across the U.S. and Canada.
 Learn more about the experience from teacher Susan Murphy and her students: